Saturday, October 15, 2011

 I learned what a one timer is and I can imagine when it actually works, it's probably the most exciting thing ever.
 I also learned what off-sides is; simple enough.
 It's a good rule to prevent camping by the goalie...like spawn killing in Call of Duty or Halo.
 The pace of the game is nuts - players coming into and out of shifts is crazy - I imagine players screaming like army commanders; go go go go!

-On a closing note, I hate the Rangers and their fan base already.
-I hope to get some interviews with fans, writers and perhaps team officials soon.
+On a closing note, I hope to get some interviews with fans, writers and perhaps team officials soon.

 Final score: Panthers 2 Islanders 0